Provide access to students

 A demo student is a separate Toronto Metropolitan University account that an instructor can add as a student to their course in order to test/navigate the course from a student’s perspective.
 The instructor would logout of the university’s systems and login with their demo student account.

-Starting with the Winter 2022 term, if you already have a demo student it will automatically be added to any new course shell you request.
+If you already have a demo student it will automatically be added to any new course shell you request.